William K. Whitner

 Engagement & Publications

-- Speaker, ABA’s 43rd Annual Forum on Franchising, "How to be a Strong Advocate and Effective Counselor to Your Client in Mediation" (October 27, 2020)
+- "How to be a Strong Advocate and Effective Counselor to Your Client in Mediation," Speaker, 2020 ABA Forum

-- Co-authored chapter in Inside the Minds: Managing Legal Issues in Franchising, Published in 2013 by Aspatore Books, a Thomson Reuters business
+- Co-authored chapter in Inside the Minds: Managing Legal Issues in Franchising (2013)

-- Co-authored the ABA’s Annual Franchise and Distribution Law Developments, 2010 edition.
+- "The ABA’s Annual Franchise and Distribution Law Developments," Co-authored (2010 edition)

-- 2009 and 2010 speaker at Emory Law School regarding Diversity in the Legal Profession.
+- Speaker at Emory Law School regarding Diversity in the Legal Profession (2009 and 2010)

 - Mr. Whitner currently serves as Chairman of the Board of the Atlanta Fulton County Recreation Authority, which owns the Atlanta Zoo, and also owns State Farm Arena, home to the Atlanta Hawks.